asyncapi/website/pages/docs/tutorials/message-validation.md

 In the previous tutorial, you generated your application using the [AsyncAPI Generator](https://github.com/asyncapi/generator) Node.js template.
 <Remember>

-If you did not follow the previous tutorial and do not have an `asyncapi.yaml` file ready, then generate one by running: `asyncapi new --example=tutorial.yml --no-tty`.
+If you did not follow the previous tutorial and do not have an `asyncapi.yaml` file ready, then generate one by running:
+`asyncapi new --example=tutorial.yml --no-tty`

 Next, generate a server by running:
     asyncapi generate fromTemplate asyncapi.yaml @asyncapi/nodejs-template -o output -p server=mosquitto
     cd output && npm install